Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 When and how did you all originally meet?

 Brenden: Most of us went to school together.
 I met Dylan in middle school when he was pretty new in town, fresh from Texas.
-I met Thomas through a mutual friend in like sixth grade or something; we went skating one time ha-hah… Then I saw him at a guitar center and we where both gunna buy the same guitar and I snagged it first.
-Years later, we became really close friends, started jamming all the time and started a band called The Green House where he played bass.
-We actually played a pretty good amount of shows as that band.
-I met Evan in high school at a Motorhead concert, I always saw him around school and it seemed like we should be friends but we had never met until then.
-I met Anthony through mutual friends and talking about guitar and the band Television… Then, we all started jamming together all the time in either Thomas, Anthony, or our friend Sean’s garages.
-We called it Y@R! and there are sooooooooo many recordings from that era, some really great, some not so great, and others just kinda funny.
+I met Thomas through a mutual friend in like sixth grade or something; we went skating one time, ha-ha.
+Then I saw him at a Guitar Center, and we were both gonna buy the same guitar, and I snagged it first.
+Years later, we became really close friends, started jamming all the time, and started a band called The Green House, where he played bass.
+We actually played a pretty good number of shows as that band.
+I met Evan in high school at a Motörhead concert.
+I always saw him around school, and it seemed like we should be friends, but we had never met until then.
+I met Anthony through mutual friends and talking about guitar and the band Television.
+Then, we all started jamming together all the time in either Thomas, Anthony, or our friend Sean’s garages.
+We called it Y@R! and there are sooooooooo many recordings from that era: some really great, some not so great, and others just kinda funny.

 What led to the formation of Sacri Monti and when would that have been?